-As the United States prepared to launch an attack on the Afghan Taliban after 9/11, President Musharraf reportedly ordered Pakistan's nuclear arsenal be redeployed to "at least six secret new locations."29 This action came at a time of uncertainly about the future of the region, including the direction of U.S.-Pakistan relations.
-In President Musharraf's speech justifying his decision to assist the United States against the Taliban, he cited protection of Pakistan's nuclear and missile assets as one of the reasons for the dramatic policy shift.30 Pakistan's leadership was uncertain whether the U.S. would decide to conduct military strikes against Pakistan's nuclear assets if it did not do so.
-These events, in combination with the 1999 Kargil crisis, the 2002 conflict with India at the Line of Control and revelations about the A.Q.
+As the United States prepared to launch an attack on the Afghan Taliban after September 11, 2001, President Musharraf reportedly ordered that Pakistan's nuclear arsenal be redeployed to "at least six secret new locations."
+This action came at a time of uncertainly about the future of the region, including the direction of U.S.-Pakistan relations.
+Islamabad's leadership was uncertain whether the U.S. would decide to conduct military strikes against Pakistan's nuclear assets if Islamabad did not assist the United States against the Taliban.
+Indeed, President Musharraf cited protection of Pakistan's nuclear and missile assets as one of the reasons for Islamabad's dramatic policy shift.

+These events, in combination with the 1999 Kargil crisis, the 2002 conflict with India at the Line of Control, and revelations about the A.Q.
 Khan proliferation network, inspired a variety of reforms to secure the nuclear complex.
-Risk of nuclear war in South Asia ran high in the 1999 Kargil crisis, when the Pakistani military is believed to have begun preparing nuclear-tipped
+Risk of nuclear war in South Asia ran high in the 1999 Kargil crisis, when the Pakistani military is believed to have begun preparing nuclear-tipped missiles.
+It should be noted that, even at the high alert levels of 2001 and 2002, there were no reports of Pakistan mating the warheads with delivery systems.